viaacode/sip-specification/sip_structure/6_structure_representation.md

 Descriptive metadata at the represenation level follows the same requirements regarding metadata elements discussed in the [/descriptive section](./5_structure_package.html#descriptive-directory) of the package level.
 Hence, the concrete requirements of descriptive metadata files and the applied metadata schemas are defined by the [content profiles]({{ site.baseurl }}{% link docs/diginstroom/sip/1.1/profiles/index.md %}).

+### /preservation (directory)

+The `/preservation` directory contains preservation metadata about the representation and the media files.

 ***Requirements***